-How to Apply
+How to apply

-Completed application forms must be received by 2:00pm on Monday 20th February 2023.
+Completed application forms must be received by 2:00pm on Monday 09 October.

 Please submit your application by email, in MS Word format.
 A typed or scanned signature will be accepted.
-Please submit your completed equal opportunities monitoring form in a separate email labelled clearly "Monitoring Form" in the subject line.
-The onus is on the candidate to ensure their application is received before the closing date and we will use the time it is received according to the UR computer systems, not the time sent from a candidate's email account.
+Please submit your completed equal opportunities monitoring form in a separate email labelled clearly 'Monitoring Form' in the subject line.
+The onus is on the candidate to ensure their application is received before the closing date and we will use the time it is received according to the Utility Regulator computer systems, not the time sent from a candidate's email account.

-Applications and queries can be emailed to recruitment@uregni.gov.uk
+Applications and queries must be emailed to recruitment@uregni.gov.uk